contactopensource/contactopensource/doc/examples.md

 ## Date Time Range

-Example: one second
+example: one second

   * start_as_timestamp_utc: 2020-01-01T00:00:00

   * stop_as_timestamp_utc: 2020-01-01T00:00:01

-Example: one decade
+example: one decade

   * start_as_timestamp_utc: 2020-01-01 00:00:00